5 Commonly Confused Elements of a Research Paper

 To develop a top-notch research paper, you should first know it is structured and what each section entails.
 Also, you should know the purpose of each of the sections.
 That said, some of these sections and elements may seem to serve the same purpose and hardly do students differentiate their use.
-Sometimes, you may ponder if these elements are interchangeable.
+Sometimes, a paper writer may ponder if these elements are interchangeable.
 Some of these confusing elements are:

 - Difference between aims and objectives